ydb-platform/ydb/ydb/docs/en/core/best_practices/_includes/secondary_indexes.md

 ## Performance of data writes to tables with secondary indexes {#write_performance}

 You need additional data structures to enable secondary indexes.
-Support for these structures increases the cost of table data update operations.
+Support for these structures makes table data update operations more costly.

-During synchronous index updates, a transaction is only committed after all the necessary data is written both in a table and synchronous indexes.
+During synchronous index updates, a transaction is only committed after all the necessary data is written in both a table and synchronous indexes.
 As a result, it takes longer to execute it and makes it necessary to use [distributed transactions](../../concepts/transactions#distributed-tx) even if adding or updating entries in a single partition.

 Indexes that are updated asynchronously let you use single-shard transactions.
-However, they only guarantee eventual consistency and still create a load on the database.
+However, they only guarantee eventual consistency and still put a load on the database.